Easy Mulled Wine Recipe (Warm, Spiced & Cozy)

 Instructions

-• In a large pot, combine the apple juice, red wine, cinnamon, cloves, sugar, and star anise.
-Simmer on low heat.
+• Combine: In a large saucepan, add apple juice, red wine, sugar, cinnamon sticks, orange zest, cloves, and star anise.

 Notes